Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 YearMedian Household Income

 Previously, Wisconsin had some of the highest state income and property taxes nationwide.
-Beginning in 2013 and 2014, the state made significant tax cuts that have reduced, and will continue to reduce, rates.
-These cuts have had the most significant effect on the lowest of the four income brackets.
-The top state income tax bracket stayed the same, though.
+Beginning in 2013 and 2014, the state made significant tax cuts that have reduced and will continue to reduce rates.
+These cuts have had the most significant effect on the lowest of the four income brackets, reducing it by 0.4%.
+The top state income tax bracket experienced a 0.1% reduction, as well.

-As a single earner or head of household in Wisconsin, you'll be taxed at a rate of 3.50% if you make up to $14,320 in taxable income per year.
-Singles and heads of household making $315,310 or more in taxable income are subject to the highest tax rate of 7.65%.
-The tax rates are the same across all filing brackets, but the income levels change based on filing status.
-There are no additional local income taxes anywhere in the Badger State.
+As a single earner or head of the household in Wisconsin, you'll be taxed at a rate of 4% if you make up to $11,450 in taxable income per year.
+Singles and heads of household making $252,150 and over in taxable income are subject to the highest tax rate of 7.65%.
+The tax rates are the same across all filing brackets, but the income levels change based on marital status.
+There are no additional local income taxes anywhere in the Badger state.

 If you’re thinking about buying a home in the state, or if you’re looking to refinance a property, you might want to check out our Wisconsin mortgage guide to make sure you’re familiar with the rates and details of getting a mortgage there.